 As a general rule, a Director has two key areas of protection - the right to information and the ability to insure against specific risks of being a Director.
-The Act also provides limited protection for Directors who have acted honestly in the discharge of their duties, but have nonetheless been subject to a claim of breach of duty.
+Section 55 of the GTE Act also provides limited protection for Directors who have acted honestly in the discharge of their duties, but have nonetheless been subject to a claim of breach of duty.